WisHope Recovery

 WHAT ARE THE SHORT TERM EFFECTS OF CRYSTAL METH?

-While under the influence, it creates a false sense of well-being and energy – which is also something other legal stimulants can provide but not to the same degree.
+While under the influence, it creates a false sense of well-being and energy, which is also something other legal stimulants can provide but not to the same degree.
 This will push a person’s body to move faster and more than it should or could.

 When the drug wears off, you will go through a severe crash, where you either have a physical or mental breakdown, or you can experience both.
 This crash is often what fuels addicts to smoke meth again, and this cycle will continue because the more you consume, the shorter the highs are.

-Most users have decreased feelings of hunger, and therefore, go through extreme weight loss.
-That, coupled with insomnia, disturbed sleeping patterns, nausea and hyperactivity makes for a very unhappy and unhealthy person.
+Most users have decreased feelings of hunger, and, therefore, go through extreme weight loss.
+That, coupled with insomnia, disturbed sleeping patterns, nausea, and hyperactivity, makes for a very unhappy and unhealthy person.

-The drug causes you to be aggressive, irritable, confused and paranoid.
-It even convinces you that you’re more powerful than you are, and causes you to hallucinate.
+The drug causes you to be aggressive, irritable, confused, and paranoid.
+It even convinces you that you’re more powerful than you are and causes you to hallucinate.
 Apart from all these being a risk to people in your immediate surroundings, it’s also a massive risk for you because, in some cases, crystal meth use quickly ends in convulsions, causing death.

-WHAT ARE THE LONG TERM EFFECTS OF CRYSTAL METH?
+WHAT ARE THE LONG-TERM EFFECTS OF CRYSTAL METH?

 The whole time you’re taking it, you will be chasing the high that you had the first few times, but you can’t.
 That’s your brain’s trick.
-It builds a cycle by playing on every human’s insatiability, but each high will be less satisfying than the last, encouraging you to up your dose and lessen our body’s recovery time.
+It builds a cycle by playing on every human’s insatiability, but each high will be less satisfying than the last, encouraging you to up your dose and lessen your body’s recovery time.

 Months and years of this will take a toll.

 As you can see, crystal meth addiction is a very serious illness.
-The sooner that a person can get help from this debilitating addiction the better.
+The sooner that a person can get help from this debilitating addiction, the better.